zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.5.rst

 Required changes
 ****************

+* The kernel :c:func:`k_mem_slab_free` function has changed its signature, now taking a ``void *mem`` pointer instead of a ``void **mem`` double-pointer.
+  The new signature will not immediately trigger a compiler error or warning, instead likely causing a invalid memory access at runtime.
+A new ``_ASSERT`` statement, that you can enable with :kconfig:option:`CONFIG_ASSERT`, will detect if you pass the function memory not belonging to the memory blocks in the slab.

 * The :kconfig:option:`CONFIG_BOOTLOADER_SRAM_SIZE` default value is now ``0`` (was
   ``16``).
 Bootloaders that use a part of the SRAM should set this value to an appropriate size. :github:`60371`